NiordFresh/PKEYConfigExtractor/README.md

 ---
 # 🎯 Features

 - User-Friendly GUI: A clean, responsive WPF interface that makes key generation straightforward—even for non-technical users.
-All controls are intuitively laid out, with clear visual feedback and real-time status updates.
+All controls are intuitively laid out, with clear visual feedback.

 - Zero External Dependencies: The application relies solely on the built-in WPF framework (.NET Framework 4.5.2+), with no third-party libraries or runtime requirements.
 This ensures maximum compatibility and portability across Windows systems.

 - Blazing-Fast Key Generation: The core cryptographic engine is implemented in Go (Golang) and embedded directly into the application, enabling rapid key computation without the overhead of interpreted scripts or external processes.

-- Self-Contained Execution: The Go-based generator is compiled into a native binary and bundled as an internal resource, eliminating the need for Python, .NET Core, or any other interpreters.

-- Offline & Secure: No internet connection is required.

 - Minimal System Footprint: Small executable size, low memory usage, and quick startup time—ideal for use on older or resource-constrained systems.

 ---
 # ⚙️ Requirements: